 The Choir of St Thomas’ has gone on tour, either in the UK or overseas, most years since 1994.
-Tours provide an opportunity to sing to new audiences in a variety of interesting locations, often in fine historic settings.
-They offer the chance to visit places of interest in the region.
-And of course they are great fun – as well as hard work!
+Tours provide opportunities to sing to new audiences in a variety of interesting locations, often in fine historic settings.
+They involve some hard work in rehearsal, but this is balanced with visits to places of interest and time for relaxation.
+Tours are hugely enjoyable and memorable experiences, especially for the choristers.

 There are lots more photos of our tours in the Photo Gallery.